statbiophys/pygor3/README.md

     ```

    At this point you can use a set of non-productive sequence to infer a model within IGoR directly
-   or by using pygor command
+   or by using pygor command.

     ```console
     $ pygor igor-infer -M models/Homo+sapiens/TRB/ -i sample_realizations.csv -o new_hs_trb